 Even among the superlative species, one cheetah had to be the fastest.
-And as far as humans know, that especially speedy cat was Sarah, who lived at the Cincinnati Zoo until her death earlier this year at age 15.
+And as far as humans know, that especially speedy cat was Sarah, who lived at the Cincinnati Zoo until her death at age 15.
 In 2012, then-11-year-old Sarah was filmed running on a U.S.A.
 Track and Field-certified course at an unmatched pace of 61 miles per hour.
 It’s possible that wild cheetahs have run faster, but Sarah’s 5.95 second 100-meter dash holds the known planet-wide record.

 The cheetah’s fused leg bones make them far less proficient climbers than other big cats.
-Their oversized respiratory track and nasal passages take up too much room in the cheetah's skull for their jaw to accommodate large teeth.
+Their oversized respiratory tract and nasal passages take up too much room in the cheetah's skull for their jaw to accommodate large teeth.
 And the energy surges that give them their speed give off lactic acid that leaves the cheetah with painful cramps after just 30 seconds at top speed.
 Even if that wasn’t the case, after around 30 seconds of that type of exertion, a cheetah’s brain will begin to overheat.

-In the 1980s, researchers made a startling discovery about cheetahs, who were known to be difficult to breed and prone to illness: they were all virtually clones of one another.
+In the 1980s, researchers made a startling discovery about cheetahs, who were known to be difficult to breed and prone to illness in zoos: they were all virtually clones of one another.
 Almost the entire genetic makeup of any one cheetah mirrored the genetic makeup of every other cheetah.
 Scientists deduced that the onset of the last ice age had decimated the cheetah population, leaving the few remaining animals to interbreed.
 The shrunken gene pool means that, even now, cheetahs have abnormally low fertility and are prone to birth defects that makes conservation efforts particularly crucial.

 Female cheetahs leave their families at around 2 years old to roam and hunt alone in territories that stretch up to 1500 miles.
 Males, on the other hand, often remain in a group with their brothers, even after maturity.
 This facilitates the cheetah breeding practices, which—contrary to much of the animal kingdom—consists of females choosing their mates.

-For her show at the Casino de Paris in 1930, club owner Henri Varna gifted Baker with a cheetah named Chiquita to appear in her act.
+For her show at the Casino de Paris in 1930, club owner Henri Varna gave Josephine Baker a cheetah named Chiquita to appear in her act.
 After the show, Baker kept Chiquita as a beloved pet who went everywhere with her: riding in her car, tagging along on vacations, sleeping in bed with Baker and her lover/manager, and even—according to famed fashion editor Diana Vreeland—going to the movies.

 Even though they're known for their incredible sprinting abilities, cheetahs actually spend most of their time doing nothing at all—almost 90 percent of their time.
-A 2014 study found that cheetahs only spend about 12 percent of their day actually moving.
+A 2014 study found that cheetahs spend only about 12 percent of their day actually moving.
 The rest of the time is spent lazing around, conserving energy for those big bursts of speed.

-"When I first heard it," the former President once wrote, "I was sure that it was uttered by some bird, and I looked about quite a time before finding it was the call of a cheetah."
+"When I first heard it," the former president once wrote, "I was sure that it was uttered by some bird, and I looked about quite a time before finding it was the call of a cheetah."

-Cheetahs are the only members of the genus Acinonyx, which roughly translates to “non-moving claws.”
+Cheetahs are the only member of the genus Acinonyx, which roughly translates to “non-moving claws.”
 Although they may resemble leopards or other big cats, their non-retractable claws and inability to roar set them completely apart.